However, forex markets are the playground of the ultimate institutional big dogs.

 Trading success can be as much to with following trading and market timing strategies as to individual skill.

 Over five years, the highest annualized gain reported was 3.84 percent.
-These do not represent huge profits unless you are investing huge capital and using leverage.
+These do not represent huge profits unless you are investing huge capital or using a lot of leverage.

 In fact, if you had invested $12,000 in a top quality intermediate bond fund in March 2008, your investment would probably be worth more than $16,000 in March 2013.
 That is an annualized total return of over 6.5 percent in a top-rated, relatively low-risk investment.